ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity-mid/README.md

    # prefix..
    # Make sure you are logged in to your Azure account and have configured the correct subscription.
    # Substitute correct values for the following parameters:
-   # - node-resource-group => Azure Kubernetes Service Node resource group
+   # - node-resource-group => Azure Kubernetes Service Cluster/Node resource group
    # - name => Managed Identity name eg., claims-api-mid
    #
    $ az identity create -g <node-resource-group> -n <name> -o json